cultuurnet/apidocs/projects/errors/docs/type-url.md

 The URL you requested is not available.
 Possible causes include:

-*   The endpoint does not exist
+*   The requested endpoint does not exist on the API
 *   An id or slug of a resource in the path does not exist or is invalid
+*   A required query parameter is missing
+*   A query parameter has an invalid value

+The `detail` property in the JSON body should provide more info about what exactly caused the error.